 A decision to carry out a formal intervention is underpinned by the stark recognition that when it comes to a loved one’s addiction, things simply cannot carry on as they are.
 If allowed to do so, suffering will only increase.
 The addicted person may well die.
 Read on to learn more about addiction intervention that can help your loved one.

 The person who is consumed by the addiction is most probably not receptive in any way to the idea they need help.
 They may be in complete denial as to the damage they are doing to themselves and others.
-Their addictive relationship with a substance or behaviour and protection it will have won out over the preservation of other relationships.
+Their addictive relationship with a substance or behavior and protection it will have won out over the preservation of other relationships.
 While everyone else can see the harmful consequences racking up only too clearly, the addicted individual ignores them.

 An intervention is a confrontation by a group of people close to the addicted individual.
 It is one that is structured, carefully planned and, above all, communicates care.
 While it may come as a surprise to the person, it should not take the form of an aggressive ambush, which is only likely to provoke resistance or cause the person to flee.
-The aim is to help the individual accept the need for help, hopefully motivating them to enter a substance abuse treatment programme such as is provided by our luxury addiction treatment centre here at Clinic Les Alpes.
+The aim is to help the individual accept the need for help, hopefully motivating them to enter a substance abuse treatment program such as is provided by our luxury addiction treatment center here at Clinic Les Alpes.
 This will have been arranged on their behalf in advance.
-Intervention experts are sometimes attached to a private alcohol and drug rehab centre although it is best to have several options available.
+Intervention experts are sometimes attached to a private alcohol and drug rehab center although it is best to have several options available.

 If it is to have any chance of success — of which there is no guarantee — the intervention must be very carefully planned.
 It is not something to be taken casually or rushed into.
 Failure to acknowledge the range and strength of feelings involved or to give thought to how best to manage them could see the intervention go horribly wrong.
-It could make matters worse, presenting on a plate an excuse the person may be looking for to continue their self-harming behaviour.
+It could make matters worse, presenting on a plate an excuse the person may be looking for to continue their self-harming behavior.

 It may be wise to seek the guidance of an addiction professional and preferably one who is a qualified interventionist like our colleague here at Clinic Les Alpes.
 Having a thorough picture of the subject of the intervention by the family, including any particular aspects of the person’s condition, such as co-existing mental ill health and personality profile, will help the professional to advise about the best approach.
 It may be decided that they do not need to be present at the intervention itself, although this is generally thought advisable as the professional can help to ensure that everyone sticks to the purpose and in the manner that was earlier endorsed by all.